2023 CAF Super Cup

 The 2023 CAF Super Cup, known as the TotalEnergies CAF Super Cup 2023 for sponsorship reasons, was the 32nd CAF Super Cup, an annual football match in Africa organized by the Confederation of African Football (CAF), between the winners of the previous season's two CAF club competitions, the CAF Champions League and the CAF Confederation Cup.

 On 26 August, the Confederation of African Football (CAF) has communicated the date of the course of CAF Super Cup final.
 This match took place on September 15 at the King Fahd Stadium in Taif, Saudi Arabia.

 The match was played between the 2022–23 CAF Champions League winners, and the 2022–23 CAF Confederation Cup winners.

+USM Alger won their first title CAF Super Cup after defeating Al Ahly, which is considered a shock victory, and becoming the second Algerian team to win this title.